vytenisu/npm-dts/README.md

 })
 ```

-Above examples were in TypeScript.
-Same in plain JavaScript would look like this:
+Above examples were in _TypeScript_.
+Same in plain _JavaScript_ would look like this:

 ```
 const path = require('path')